-- 1. In addition to the Provost, other academic officers include the Registrar. - 2.
-The Provost will chair all faculty meetings. - 3.
-Registrar will be the Secretary of the Faculty, and thereby a non-voting member.
+- 1. In addition to the Provost, other academic officers include the Registrar/Associate Dean of Academic Administration. - 2.
+The Dean of Teaching & Learning or Provost chairs all faculty meetings. - 3.
+The Registrar/Associate Dean of Academic Administration is the Secretary of the Faculty, and thereby a non-voting member.